-- 4 Insert the payment schedule you wish to use.
-Our recommended language is either: - a.
+4 Insert the payment schedule you wish to use.
+Our recommended language is either :

+- a.
 "As a lump sum to be paid as part of Teacher's final check of the semester."
 Or - b.
-"As an addition to Teacher's regular monthly payment."
+"The above amounts(s) in (insert number of pay periods the addendum covers) equal payments, which are addition to Teacher's regular (monthly/biweekly) payment."